2011–12 Leinster Rugby season

-The 2011–12 Leinster Rugby season was Leinster's eleventh season competing in the Pro12, they also competed in the Heineken Cup which they won for the second consecutive year.
+The 2011–12 Leinster Rugby season was Leinster's eleventh season competing in the Pro12, of which they were runners-up. losing to Ospreys in the final.
+Fullback Isa Nacewa and hooker Richardt Strauss were named in the league's Dream Team.
+They also competed in the Heineken Cup which they won for the second consecutive year.
 The Leinster 'A' team however were knocked out of the British and Irish Cup by Munster A in the semi-final.
+Rob Kearney was player of the year.